FAQ about Yandex MPP Analytics for PostgreSQL

 - Size of the database cluster backups.
 Backup space in the amount of the reserved storage is free of charge.
 Backup storage that exceeds this size is charged at special rates.

 - Number of hours of database host operation.
 Partial hours are rounded to an integer value.
-You can find the cost per hour of operation for each host class in Pricing policy.
+You can find the cost per hour for each host class in the Pricing policy section.

 Why is the cluster slow even though the computing resources are not used fully?